Fundamental groups of formal Legendrian and horizontal embedding spaces: Formal Horizontal Embeddings in .

 \begin{definition} An immersion $\gamma:\NS^1\rightarrow\R^4$ is said to be \em horizontal \em if $\gamma'(t)\in\SD_{\gamma(t)}$ for all $t\in\NS^1$.
 When $\gamma$ is an embedding, we say it is a \em horizontal embedding\em. \end{definition}

 \begin{remark} The projection is called the \em Geiges projection\em.
 Notice that the Geiges projection maps horizontal embeddings to Legendrian immersions in $(\R^3(x,z,w), \ker(dz-wdx))$.
-Moreover, since the front projection for $(\R^3(x,z,w),\ker(dz-wdx))$ is the lagrangian projection for $(\R^3(x,y,z),\ker(dy-zdx))$ the Geiges projection $\gamma_G$ of a horizontal embedding $\gamma\in\Hor(\R^4)$ is a Legendrian immersion which satisfies the following area condition The composition of the Geiges projection and the front projection is called the \em front Geiges projection\em.
-The front Geiges projection of $\gamma$ is denoted by $\gamma_{FG}$ and the front projection of a Legendrian immersion $\beta$ by $\beta_F$. \end{remark}
+Moreover, since the front projection for $(\R^3(x,z,w),\ker(dz-wdx))$ is the Lagrangian projection for $(\R^3(x,y,z),\ker(dy-zdx))$ the Geiges projection $\gamma_G$ of a horizontal embedding $\gamma\in\Hor(\R^4)$ is a Legendrian immersion which satisfies the following area condition The composition of the Geiges projection and the front projection is called the \em front Geiges projection\em.
+The front Geiges projection of $\gamma$ is denoted by $\gamma_{FG}$.
+The front projection of a Legendrian immersion $\beta$ is denoted by $\beta_F$ and the Lagrangian projection is denoted by $\beta_L$. \end{remark}